Here we provide

 these sites, nor do they warrant the correctness of such products

 for any particular use.
-Each potential user must make this assessment
+Each potential user must make this assessment for herself or himself.

 Planetary Data System, Home Page